sabrinae/hashtag_tracker/README.md

   }
 ```

+For more information on working with JSON data in GAS, I highly recommend <a href="http://googleappscripting.com/json/">giving this a read</a>.
 This data is then pushed into the empty row array we have set up.
 Now, it's time to access the spreadsheet and take the ```row``` array and translate it into a row in the spreadsheet:

 ```